jeremyreeder/thesafehouse.info/articles/Transfer_Students/index.md

 permalink: /articles/Transfer_Students/index.htm
 ---

-# Transfer Students
-## Learn Why and How to Transfer Mechanical Combinations
+# Transfer Students: Learn Why and How to Transfer Mechanical Combinations
-### by Jeremy Reeder, Certified Journeyman Safecracker
-### Originally published in _Safe & Vault Technology_, Volume 24, Issue 4, May 2009
+*By Jeremy Reeder, Certified Journeyman Safecracker. © 2009 [The Safe House][safehouse].
+Originally published in _Safe & Vault Technology_, Volume
+24, Issue 4, May 2009.*

 When we safecrackers deal with mechanical combination locks, sometimes we determine a combination while dialing to one index and then transfer that